austin-mel/csc192-mock-wcp-lookup-tool/README.md

 pnpm dev
 ```

-The development server is started by Vite.
-Use the local URL printed by the command output.
+Vite starts the development server and prints the local URL.

-No environment secrets are required. `environment/.example.front-end.env` contains only:
+The demo needs no environment secrets. `environment/.example.front-end.env` contains only:

 ```bash
 VITE_DEMO_MODE=true